Diana Budisavljević

 Diana Budisavljević (née Obexer; 15 January 1891 – 20 August 1978) was an Austrian humanitarian who led a major relief effort in Yugoslavia during World War II.
-From October 1941, on her initiative and involving many co-workers, she organized and provided assistance to mostly Serbian Orthodox women and children detained in the Ustaše camps in the Independent State of Croatia, a Nazi puppet state established in occupied Yugoslavia.
+From October 1941, on her initiative and involving many co-workers, she organized and provided assistance to women and children who were mostly Serbian Orthodox detained in the Ustaše camps in the Independent State of Croatia, a Nazi puppet state established in occupied Yugoslavia.
 The operation, known as "Action Diana Budisavljević", succeeded in saving around 10,000 children.
-Budisavljević described the course of the Action in a diary, starting with 23 October 1941 and the final entry on 7 February 1947.
-The diary was released in Croatian in 2003.
-After her story was better publicized in 2012, she received substantial posthumous recognition.
+After her story was better publicized in the 2000s and 2010s, she received substantial posthumous recognition.

 Early life

 Born in Innsbruck, Diana Obexer married Julije Budisavljević in 1917, who at that time worked as an assistant at the surgical clinic in Innsbruck.
 By 1919, the couple had moved to Zagreb, at the time part of Kingdom of Serbs, Croats and Slovenes.
 Julije Budisavljević was an ethnic Serb (and brother of more well-known Srđan), who was known for founding the surgical clinic at the Faculty of Medicine, University of Zagreb.